 Ms. Purse has performed as a keyboardist and vocalist with Mother Mallard, one of the world's first synthesizer ensembles under the direction of David Borden.
 She has appeared in concerts in New York at Lincoln Center, Town Hall, London's Barbican Center and the Tivoli Concert Hall in Copenhagen, and recorded on the Mother Mallard CD The Continuing Story of Counterpoint, Parts 1-4 + 8.

 A member of the advisory board of the Technology Institute for Music Educators (T.I.M.E.)
-Ms. Purse is actively involved in developing curriculum for technology in music and regularly gives presentations on music technology and electronic composition at the state and national level.
+Ms. Purse was actively involved in developing curriculum for technology in music and regularly gave presentations on music technology and electronic composition at the state and national level.
 She earned her B.A. in World Religions at Chatham University with a minor in music, and received her M.M. in Composition at Duquesne University, where she studied with Dr. Joseph Willcox Jenkins.